 Step back in time to see what area movie theaters were presenting in October 1931.
 Film titles are linked to the Internet Movie Database.

-"The 1931 Nut Crop is Ready!" shouted The Ann Arbor Daily News about the Oct.
-18 Michigan opening of Monkey Business, with The 4 Marx Brothers (Groucho, Harpo, Chico and Zeppo).
-"The plot, to be sure, is warped and twisted around the fantastic capers of the riotous brothers until it looks as though it had been put through a wringing machine," wrote Allison Ind in the Oct.
-17 News (video courtesy of TCM).
+"The 1931 Nut Crop is Ready!" shouted The Ann Arbor Daily News about the October 18 Michigan opening of Monkey Business, with The 4 Marx Brothers (Groucho, Harpo, Chico and Zeppo).
+"The plot, to be sure, is warped and twisted around the fantastic capers of the riotous brothers until it looks as though it had been put through a wringing machine," wrote Allison Ind in the October 17 News.

 The Michigan also had stage shows with its movies, including a twin bill of New York musical comedy star Roy Cummings live in One Afternoon and Joe E. Brown in the movie Broadminded.
 Comedian Frank Libuse, "The Colonel of American Nuts in Command of a Regiment of Laughs!" shared the spotlight with the film Guilty Hands (Lionel Barrymore).
 And movie star Fifi D'Orsay used her time between films to include the Michigan on a personal tour.

 "The composite heroine of the confession films of the early Thirties was a woman who gave up her chastity in cold blood," wrote Richard Griffith and Arthur Mayer in the 1957 book The Movies.
 The Redford twice presented the Queen of the Confession Film, Constance Bennett, in The Common Law and Bought.
 Other popular Redford movies were The Smiling Lieutenant (Maurice Chevalier and Claudette Colbert) and Bad Girl ("A Human Life Story!"), with Sally Eilers and James Dunn.